 Structure of the Board of Directors

-The Board of Directors is composed of six Directors including four Independent Outside Directors, giving consideration to diversity.
+The Board of Directors is composed of six Directors including four Independent Outside Directors, considering to diversity.
 The Internal Directors have extensive and diversified experience such as management in general including management strategy, responsibility for Group companies, and operation of overseas businesses.

 Meanwhile, the Outside Directors have abundant experience and insights as: a manager of a holding company, an education-related professional, an attorney-at-law, a certified public accountant, a person responsible for safety and disaster prevention as well as manufacturing centered on the field of technology and development, and a top manager of a listed company.
 Of the six Directors, one is female.
 While the nationality of all Directors is Japanese, the Board of Directors comprises Directors with abundant and extensive knowledge, and a broad range of experience and capabilities, such as business experience in foreign countries.